5355-ROStig/DAT295-av/src/gv_client/README.md

 Start GulliView on the roof system using the following command:

-    startCamerasNew.sh $IP $PORT
+    cd ~/repository/GulliView/build && ./startCamerasBroadcast.sh $PORT

-where IP and PORT point at the IP-address of the machine where this ROS node runs.
+where PORT points at the port where you want gv_client nodes to listen.

-The node takes the following parameters:
+## The node takes the following parameters:

 | Parameter | Default | Description |
 | --------- | ------- | ----------- |